The worst kind of repair is the preventable kind. Be very thorough when winterizing your RV.

 Turn both valves so that they lie parallel to the line.
 This will allow the water to bypass the heater.

 - One-valve system.
 Simply turn the valve perpendicular to the line on a one-valve system to bypass the hot water tank.

 You should also bypass your filter, or remove it, before you pour anti-freeze in the system.

 The winterization process can be a baffling practice for a new RV owner.
 It varies slightly depending on the model of the vehicle, but certain aspects are standard in all RVs.
 One such practice is the water heater bypass.

 Some water heaters come with a bypass valve installed which makes things super easy.
 If your RV does not have one, have it installed.

 - Open the screen.
-Behind it you will find an anode which is usually removed, when draining the tank for winterization.
+Behind it, you will find an anode that is usually removed when draining the tank for winterization.
 The anode gets loose with age, so replace it when it starts to look aged.
 You will need a 1- 1/16 socket for the anode rod.

 - Now go into your RV and find the heater from the inside.
 You may need to remove a cover to access it.

 - Cold water comes in at the bottom and hot water comes out of the top of the heater.
 If your RV has a bypass valve, these two pipes will be connected directly to each other using a third pipe.

 - The lever of the valve should point in the direction that you want the water to flow.
 If it is turned 90 degree towards the bypass line, it will flow into the bypass line and not enter the tank.